christian-draeger/pact-example/README.md

 within your build chain - for instance everytime the Producer client implementation has changed on the consumer side.

-A nice **Pact-Broker** feature in my opinion is the network graph that shows which services have dependencies to on each other and assure they there compatibility by having a Pact.
+A nice **Pact-Broker** feature in my opinion is the network graph that shows which services have dependencies to each other or let's better say which of them assure they there compatibility by having a Pact. 🤗

 ![broker-network-graph](broker-network-graph.png)